-IEEE 802 LAN/MAN Standards Committee (IEEE 802 LMSC) is a leading consensus-based open standards development committee for networking standards that are used by industry globally.
-It produces standards for networking devices, including wired and wireless local area networks ("LANs" and "WLANs"), wireless specialty networks ("WSNs"), wireless metropolitan area networks ("Wireless MANs"), and wireless regional area networks ("WRANs").
-Technologies produced by implementers of our standards are a critical element for all networked applications today.
+IEEE 802 LMSC is a leading consensus-based industry standards body, producing standards for wireless networking devices, including wireless local area networks ("WLANs"), wireless specialty networks ("WSNs"), wireless metropolitan area networks ("Wireless MANs"), and wireless regional area networks ("WRANs").
+We also produce standards for wired Ethernet networks, and technologies produced by implementers of our standards are critical for all networked applications today.

-IEEE 802 LMSC is a committee of the IEEE Standards Association and of Technical Activities, two of the Major Organizational Units of the IEEE.
-IEEE has about 400,000 members in over 160 countries and its core purpose is to foster technological innovation and excellence for the benefit of humanity.
-IEEE is also a major accredited standards development organization whose standards are recognized world-wide.
+IEEE 802 LMSC is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
+IEEE has about 400,000 members in over 160 countries.
+IEEE's core purpose is to foster technological innovation and excellence for the benefit of humanity.
 In submitting this document, IEEE 802 LMSC acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802 LMSC.
-Therefore, this submission should not be construed as representing the views of IEEE as a whole1.
+Therefore, this submission should not be construed as representing the views of IEEE as a whole.